ezecodes/crtemp/readme.md

 This cli app scaffolds code structures and generates the required files for a predefined app niche.

 ## Instalation
-Run `npm install mktmp` in the terminal to install the package
+Run `npm install crtemp` in the terminal to install the package

 ## How it works
-To use this app on the command line type `mktmp`.
+To use this app on the command line type `crtemp`.
 It will prompt for missing options.
 Acceptable options and their aliases are `--git`, `--dep`, `--yes` and `-g`, `-d`, `-y`.
 Their definitions are as follows:
 *  **`--git`**: Initialize a git repository
 *  **`---dep`**: Comfirms the installation of dependencies found in the generated `package.json` file
 * **`--yes`**: If this option is present, it skips all the prompt and generates the app using the default options.
-To select a template, type the template name without hyphens like so `mktmp -y react-app`. <br />
+To select a template, type the template name without hyphens like so `crtemp -y react-app`. <br />
-**NB**: Currently supported templates are express and react apps with their mktmp template names as `express-app` and `react-app`.
+**NB**: Currently supported templates are express and react apps with their crtemp template names as `express-app` and `react-app`.

 ## Contributing to the project
 #### Adding Support for new templates